freenas/freenas-docs/userguide/intro.rst

 * :guilabel:`Replication Performance` in
   :menuselection:`Tasks --> Replication Tasks --> ADD`
-  has changed to only appear when *SSH* is chosen for the :guilabel:`Transport` type.
+  now only appears when *SSH* is chosen for the :guilabel:`Transport` type.

 * The :guilabel:`Follow Symlinks` checkbox has been added to